Chiang Yung-chang

 Chiang Yung-chang (江永昌; born 22 October 1969) is a Taiwanese politician.
 He was a member of the Taipei County Council from 2006 to 2010, and served on the succeeding body, known as the New Taipei City Council, until his election to the Legislative Yuan in 2016.

 Education

-Chiang attended Zhonghe Elementary School, Taipei County Hai-Shan Junior High School, and Taipei Municipal Jianguo High School before graduated from National Chung Hsing University with a Bachelor of Science (B.S.) in physics.
-He then earned a master's degree in political science from National Taiwan University, a Master of Engineering (M.E.) in industrial engineering from National Taiwan University, and a master's degree in finance from the National Taiwan University of Science and Technology.
+Chiang attended Zhonghe Elementary School, Taipei County Hai-Shan Junior High School, and graduated from Taipei Municipal Chien Kuo High School.
+He then earned a B.S. in physics from National Chung Hsing University, a master's degree in political science from National Taiwan Normal University, a Master of Engineering (M.E.) in industrial engineering from National Taiwan University, and a master's degree in finance from the National Taiwan University of Science and Technology.
 Chiang has also taken master's-level coursework in law at National Taipei University.

 Political career

 Early and municipal political career

 Chiang began his political career as a legislative aide to Eugene Jao.
 He was elected to the final term of the Taipei County Council in 2005, and twice to the succeeding New Taipei City Council in 2010 and 2014.
 As a city councillor, Chiang commented on the population density of his Zhonghe District.